Albinism affects at least 1 in 20,000 of the population.

 - Glasses with prisms to decrease nystagmus and treat strabismus

 Schedule a low vision eye evaluation with an eye doctor near you who can provide the most appropriate adaptive devices to help you see better.

-E-Scoop Glasses for Low Vision »
+Retinitis Pigmentosa and Low Vision »